 The Florida Review has a tradition of recognizing new art forms--we were one of the first literary magazines to publish graphic narrative, and, before that, to open our pages to creative nonfiction.
 Now we would like to recognize that digital stories are an art form as well and publish some of the best in our new web magazine, Aquifer: The Florida Review Online.

-submitting.
+Please ensure that you have the right to use and share online all digital story content before submitting.
 Please note that before publishing any work, we will ask for a signed publication agreement that confirms you have acquired permission for use of any visual, auditory, or other work not your own included in your digital story, and that you accept full responsibility for doing so.

 We charge a minimal submission fee in order to support the technical aspects of our online publication and to help us maintain a high level of quality submissions.
 We know that in an ideal world artists and writers would be the only ones getting paid, but we can't operate without our submitters' and suscribers' support.
 We hope that, in return, we will give our artists and writers much-deserved recognition, excellent artistic company, and a gateway to further opportunities.

 Please note that you will be given the opportunity to "add on" a subscription to our print magazine to this submission.
 You will receive a discounted submitter rate of $18.00 for a 1-year subscription).
 Or you might want to consider this a discount to our subscribers on submissions, meaning that our submission fee drops to zero for print subscribers.
 It's a damn good deal either way!